Dolphinaric/dolphinaric_courses/Kickstart-HOWTO.md

 Groups are specified, one to a line, starting with an @ symbol followed by the full group name or by using the group id.
 Specify individual packages with no additional characters.

-Again there many other tricks and options you can use.
+Again there are many other tricks and options you can use.
 Check it [here](https://fedoraproject.org/wiki/Anaconda/Kickstart).

 ##Chapter 4.
 Post-Installation Script##